The fictional place in a children's picture book has become a real life island in Nicaragua to impact poverty.

 The Finding Corte Magore (FCM) mission is to set a precedent for sustainable development in this region of Nicaragua.
-We aim to create awareness and prevent the destruction of pristine natural habitats in which irresponsible and negligent tourism can adversely impact these impoverished coastal communities.
-FCM will offer visitors the opportunity to engage in authentic cultural, experiential and ecotourism activities.
-Participants will have the opportunity to learn about environmental conservation as well as the ecological and cultural history of the area.
-They, in turn, will also be contributing to the social and educational development of the area.
+We aim to create awareness and prevent the destruction of pristine natural habitats in which irresponsible and negligent tourism can adversely impact the impoverished coastal communities along the Atlantic/Caribbean.
+FCM will offer visitors the opportunity to engage in authentic cultural, experiential ecotourism activities.
+Participants will also have the opportunity to learn about environmental conservation as well as the ecological and cultural history of the area, while contributing to the social and educational development through projects and programs we put in place from the island.

 FCM is committed to worldwide sustainable development.
 Because of our commitment, we are creating the entire platform for an open-source project.
 This viable and repeatable business model can be applied to similar areas to create investable and scalable opportunities.